Politics and International Relations

 Units are assessed in a range of different forms, including seen and unseen exams, essays, case studies, presentations and reports.

 Our graduates enter employment across a wide variety of careers, including the Foreign and Commonwealth Office, international non-governmental organisations (such as Oxfam), finance, law, the media, education and research, and public and voluntary sector work.

 You will learn how to operate in a deadline-driven environment and to manage competing demands.
 You will enhance your IT, communication, learning and interpersonal skills and you will develop your ability to make critical and incisive judgements and reach evaluative conclusions.

 BSc/MSci Politics with Quantitative Research Methods enhances your disciplinary learning with applied data analysis skills attractive to future employers.

-Read more about what graduates from our department go on to do.
+Read more about what students from Politics go on to do after graduation.

 Important disclaimer information about our courses.